 Search Results

 We followed the guidelines of PRISMA in the writing of this paper.
 The search resulted a total of 1,169 articles of which 324 met the eligibility criteria, were reviewed in full and used for data collection.
 A total of 199 studies including 248 patients were included in the analysis.
 Most studies included in the analysis were case reports and retrospective reviews.
-The extracted clinical data is presented in tables 1
+The extracted clinical data is presented in tables 1.

 Overall morbidity and mortality associated with aspergillosis infections